MoniMurray/shopping-list/README.md

 **FEATURES**<a name="features"></a>

-The Shopping List is a useful tool for a User to update the shopping list wherever they are on their available device, to group shopping list items by category for ease of use when shopping, to see urgent items at a glance when in a hurry, and to easily toggle items off the list as they shop.
+The Shopping List is a useful tool for a User to create and update their shopping list wherever they are on their available device.
+The User can group shopping list items by category for ease of use when shopping, can see urgent items at a glance when in a hurry, and can easily toggle items off the list as they shop.

 Landing Page

-On first arriving to the site the user is presented with an uncluttered Login page with simple instruction to the user to Login to access the features of the application, or if not yet Registered there is a link for a user to follow in order to Register with an account.
+On first arriving to the site the user is presented with an uncluttered Login page with simple instruction to the user to Login to access the features of the application.
+If the User is not yet Registered, there is a link in the text and also in the navigation bar for a new user to follow in order to Register for an account.

 Bespoke pages for following are launched from the navigation bar on the Landing page:

 - Register
 - Login

 Home Page

-All features and functionality for the application comes from the logged in 'Home' page.
-On the 'Home' page, a user can add a new shopping list item to their list, toggle the star on/off to mark the item as urgent, toggle the checkbox on/off to mark an item as done, add a note to the item, and also edit and delete an item.
+Following Registration or Login, all features and functionality for the application are contained in the 'Home' page.
+On the 'Home' page, a user can add a new shopping list item to their list, toggle the gold star on/off to mark the item as urgent, toggle the checkbox on/off to mark an item as done, add a note to the item using the note icon, and also edit and delete an item using the edit and delete icons.

 The contents of The Shopping List, when there are any, are displayed in a table on the 'Home' page.